What is HTML?

 - The first tag in a pair is the start tag, the second tag is the end tag

-- The end tag is written like the start tag, but with a slash before the tag name
+- The end tag is written like the start tag, but with a forward slash inserted before the tag name

 The purpose of a web browser (Chrome, IE, Firefox, Safari) is to read HTML documents and display them.